Q&A with Michal Redbord, General Manager, Service Hub at Hubspot

 HubSpot aims to approach both detractors and promoters and address their feedback.
 "We actually would do some pretty extraordinary things, whenever we can.
 If the CEO sees the comment… CEO doesn’t care that it’s not part of your job to do a certain thing – you just do it.
 Right?
 NPS has this trump card effect, it causes people to do things they might not otherwise do."

 At HubSpot, the team focuses a lot on segmentation of promoters and detractors.
 What are the themes of their comments?
 Who is going to answer those comments?
 How long have they been a customer?
 What products do they own?
 Are they from a certain country?
 Or do they speak a certain language, whatever that is?
-Answering these questions helps to improve the life not only of that one particular user, but the user journey for that customer segment.
+Answering these questions helps to improve the lives not only of that one particular user but the user journey for that customer segment.
 Creating user stories helps to identify the key problems for the accounts and the team is ready to address the issues and improve the journey.

 NPS helps HubSpot to identify the real advocates of the brand.
 Those are the people who participate in case studies, reference calls or simply tell their friends, or colleagues about HubSpot.

 How does HubSpot identify their advocates? ”We don’t automate this stuff, because it’s too sensitive, too important and it’s valuable to have a real conversation.
 It could be like "Hey, I saw that piece of feedback you gave, that was awesome.
-So glad you really liked the experience, did you know that we have this program where you can get some stuff from us and we can get some stuff from you and it’s like give-give relationship, are you interested?"
+So glad you really liked the experience, did you know that we have this program where you can get some stuff from us and we can get some stuff from you and it’s like a give-give relationship, are you interested?"
 If they are, then we invite them to the group.
-Some people are more active than others, but basically those advocates are incredibly valuable for our business.
+Some people are more active than others, but basically, those advocates are incredibly valuable for our business.

 I do think that our advocacy program is a bit of a secret weapon.
 And we believe that word of mouth, social proof and what your friends and colleagues think is probably more important than what a company’s marketing department says, what their blog says, what their own case studies say.
-Advocacy for us, is capable of doing things that we are not.”
+Advocacy for us is capable of doing things that we are not.”

 HubSpot has been growing tremendously fast during the last years.
 When Michael started in 2010, HubSpot was a scaling startup with over 80 employees.
 Many functions were still mixed and since then the company has become much more structured.
 The company has gone from hiring one customer support representative a month to hiring 20+.
 Things changed, yet customers remained loyal.